-Let me explain, several years ago I was focused on expanding my ADHD coaching business.
+Several years ago, I was focused on expanding my ADHD coaching business.
 I was determined to be able to reach and provide information and resources to as many people struggling with ADHD as possible.
 During those years, I noticed a disturbing trend amongst my peers and fellow emerging entrepreneurs.

-At a time when these ambitious entrepreneurs were beginning to experience professional success, there were also a noticeable number who were experiencing significant difficulties in their personal partnerships.
-During our monthly meetings there was no way to ignore the pattern as fellow colleagues, soaring towards professional success, were also experiencing plummeting relationships in their personal lives.
+When these ambitious entrepreneurs were beginning to experience professional success, a noticeable number were also experiencing significant difficulties in their personal partnerships.
+During our monthly meetings, there was no way to ignore the pattern as colleagues, soaring towards professional stardom, were also experiencing plummeting relationships in their personal lives.

 So…what do entrepreneurs have to do with ADHD and relationships?
 It’s been established that entrepreneurs are 300% more likely to have ADHD…which made this group of emerging entrepreneurs 300% more likely to be in an ADHD relationship.
 Research also suggests that rates of marital divorce are about twice as high for people with ADHD as they are for people without it.
-These entrepreneurs (many of whom were ADHD) were experiencing the same difficulties so many others do in their ADHD relationships.
+These entrepreneurs (many of whom had ADHD) were experiencing the same difficulties as many others in their ADHD relationships.

 However, not all were on this downward spiral.

-And this is what I noticed…colleagues (very likely to have ADHD) in the midst of the risk taking and soaring in their emerging professional life who were balanced by a more steadfastness, reserved, dare I say “stuck in the mud” partner were staying together!
+And this is what I noticed…colleagues (entrepreneurs very likely to have ADHD) amid the risk-taking and soaring in their emerging professional life who were balanced by a more steadfast, reserved, dare I say “stuck in the mud” partner were staying together!

-It was as if one partner in the relationship were the dashing, darting, soaring kite while the other person in the relationship were balanced, solid and unwavering …their kite holder!
+It was as if one partner in the relationship were the dashing, darting, soaring kite while the other person in the relationship was balanced, solid, and unwavering …their kite holder!

-Now I don’t mean to suggest that all ADHD relationships are this simple.
-Relationships where one or both persons have ADHD can be very complex.
-However, as I thought about my own relationship and others that I knew were surviving their own ADHD relationship storms, the pattern was the same.
-These long standing relationships seemed to include partners with two very different but complimentary natures.
-One was “a kite” and one was willing to be the “kite holder.”
+I don’t mean to suggest that all ADHD relationships are this simple.
+Relationships, where one or both persons have ADHD can be very complex.
+However, as I thought about my decades-long relationship and others I knew who were surviving their ADHD relationship storms, the pattern was similar.
+These long-standing relationships seemed to include partners with two different but complimentary natures.
+One was “a kite,” and one was willing to be the “kite holder.”

 I will confess to being a kite.
-Driven, ambitious, always challenging myself.
-“No” is my least favorite word and I enjoy nothing more than proving someone wrong.
-“How high?” is my middle name and I will admit to taking chances…scarily stretching myself at times.
-You can tell if you are a kite because you are always wanting to reach higher.
-You are typically restless…curious…driven…ambitious… and goal oriented.
+I am driven, ambitious, and constantly challenging myself.
+“No” is my least favorite word, and I enjoy nothing more than proving someone wrong.
+“How high?” is my middle name, and I will admit to taking chances…scarily stretching myself at times.
+You can tell if you are a kite because you always want to reach higher.
+You are typically restless…curious…driven…ambitious… and goal-oriented.
 Does this sound like you?

 Or maybe you are the kite holder in your relationship.
-Someone whose nature is determination as you stand firm on the ground…flexible, keeping a watchful eye so your partner can fly as high as I possible?
-You can tell kite holders because they are rock solid, grounded and totally committed to their kites.
+Someone whose nature is determination as you stand firm on the ground…flexible, keeping a watchful eye so your partner can fly as high as possible?
+You can tell kite holders because they are rock solid, grounded, and committed to their kites.
 They provide the necessary tension during fair and foul weather to let us “kites” dance in the excitement of our accomplishments.
-It would never occur to a kite holder to let go and they get great satisfaction in providing the necessary anchor for their kite to soar as high as possible.
-The strength of the kite holder is in their commitment, flexibility and resourcefulness to hold on tight which allows kites to stay in the air.
+It would never occur to a kite holder to let go, and they get great satisfaction in providing the necessary anchor for their kite to soar as high as possible.
+The strength of the kite holder is in their commitment, flexibility, and resourcefulness to hold on tight, which allows kites to stay in the air.

-To the outside, the kite holder could appear less ambitious or less significant.
+On the outside, the kite holder could appear less ambitious or less significant.
 However, each is essential to the other’s success and fulfillment.
-Whichever you might be in your ADHD relationship, the “kite” that soars, or the resilient “kite holder” with feet on the ground, one without the other would not work.
+Whichever you might be in your ADHD relationship, the “kite” that soars or the resilient “kite holder” with feet on the ground, one without the other, would not work.
 Without a kite holder, a kite could be lost, fly away, or crash.
-Without the kite, the kite holder cannot express the strengths of commitment, competence and fortitude.
+Without the kite, the kite holder cannot express the strengths of commitment, competence, and grit.

-Considering the innate challenges of any partnership and especially when ADHD is involved, maybe there is something to considering a simple analogy of a kite and kite holder.
-Life is a journey, and maybe when each person in a relationship is able to be true to their nature, there is more chance of weathering the storms together.
+Considering the inherent challenges of any partnership and especially when ADHD is involved, maybe there is something to consider in this simple analogy of a kite and kite holder.
+Life is a journey, and relationships can be complex.
+However, when each person in a relationship can be true to their nature, there is more chance of weathering the storms together.